cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ### Select files

-There are several ways to upload files for annotation.
+There are several ways to upload files for annotation:

 - To upload the file from your PC, go to the **My computer** tab.
 - To upload files from a connected file share or network, go to the **Connected file share** tab.